Selective Invoice Finance UK 2026

 Selective invoice finance (also called spot factoring or single invoice finance) allows you to choose which individual invoices to fund, without committing to a whole-turnover facility or long-term contract.
 You can finance one invoice for a specific cash flow need, or use it regularly on a pay-as-you-go basis.
-There is typically no minimum turnover requirement.
+There is typically no minimum turnover requirement, costs 1-5% of invoice value, and advance rates of 70-85%.

 Selective invoice finance lets you choose which individual invoices to fund on a pay-as-you-go basis, without committing to a whole-turnover facility or long-term contract.
 There is typically no minimum turnover requirement.